base64encrypted/php_base64encrypted/README.md

 # php_base64encrypted
-Encrypt base64 via PHP without mcrypt extension nor openssl.
-This algorithm is written in pure PHP which makes it compatible with old versions of PHP.
+Encrypt base64 via PHP.
+This is the first and the only at this time algorithm that encrypt natively base64.
 Short, fast, easy, practice and safe.

 <br><br>